 Anything that grows as a leaf, such as kale, lettuce, basil, dill, etc, generally do extremely well in these types of systems.
 While some plants will require you to add extra fertilizers, they can be grown as well.
 Some of these are strawberries, raspberries, cucumbers, and zucchini.

 Types of Aquaponics Design

 While there are quite a few different types of aquaponics designs, there are 3 that are the most common.
-These are just the ones that are the most common and the ones that you’re going to be able to find the most information on.
+These are the ones that you’re going to be able to find the most information on.

 Design #1: Media Filled Beds

 This design is the simplest form of an aquaponic system.
 These systems use containers that are filled with some type of medium, whether it be rocks, expanded clay, or something else that is similar.

 The way this type of system works is the fish tank pumping the water over the medium filler.
 These can work in one of two ways.
 The first is by pumping a continuous flow of water over the top of the medium or by flooding then draining the bottom of the container over and over.

 This next design is used more for hydroponics but has become more popular recently.
 The way this works is by putting the plants in plastic cups or holes in PVC pipe with their roots exposed.
 Water that has many nutrients are pumped over the roots.

 The water that is pumped through is a very thin stream.
 Keep in mind, this design isn’t suitable for all types of plants.

 Design #3: Deep Water Culture(DWC)